 It was on sale at Handyman for P400, so I grabbed it immediately.
 But I think prices are ordinarily around P500.
 Be warned: a lot of laptop desks that are for sale are for your bed, especially the ones at CD-R King.
 They’re not what you want if you’re setting up a real workstation.
 Before you buy, make sure that the laptop desk is the right height for someone seated.

 Mine is a very expensive Apple Aluminum Bluetooth Keyboard.
 It retails for around P5k.
 I had my reasons for buying it, but most people would be fine with an ordinary USB keyboard.
 There are some that sell for P200 at CD-R King.

 DJ laptop stand

 The one I got doesn’t seem to be commercially available here in the Philippines.
 I bought it from this guy here, who shipped it in from abroad.
+(Edit 2016/10/05: That link no longer works, but I’ve also found the laptop stand at Lazada.)
 This model is very sturdy and heavy, and it works great for a semi-permanent set up.
 If you’re a mobile worker and you want to bring it around, you can get a Stanton Uber Stand, but that’s more than three times the price of mine.